 It’s a quick walk from Tamsui MRT station to the Ferry Pier.
 Then jump on a ferry to Bali right across the Tamsui river.
 The mangroves, street food, and spectacular views towards Yangminshan attract visitors year round.
 When you return, explore the Old Street.
 You can taste Tamsui’s local delicacies, or stay to appreciate the amazing sunsets.

-Or sail from Tamsui Ferry Pier to Fisherman’s Wharf.
+Why not sail from Tamsui Ferry Pier to Fisherman’s Wharf?
 You’ll see fishing boats arriving with the day’s catch and tourist boats setting off with theirs.
 Are you brave enough for a whale or dolphin excursion?
 In the evening, you’ll relish Fisherman Wharf’s romantic sunsets visible from the Long Pier or Lovers Bridge.
 Besides, why not ride up Lovers Tower for an aerial experience worth remembering.

 Maokong Gondola sails elegantly above the canopies of trees, away from the hubbub of Taipei.
 Within 15 minutes, you’ll be enjoying the rustic tea farms and breezy mountain trails.
 Traditional shrines and temples adorn Maokong, too.
 The system runs daily, except non-holiday Mondays or during bad weather.